NadiaLozovaia/fullstackopen/part6/README.md

-# Flux-architecture and Redux, React Query
+# State management with Redux, React Query

 - Flux-architecture and Redux, ReduxToolkit
 - Communicating with server in a redux application, asynchronous actions and Redux thunk